 Boeing given 90 days by FAA to come up with a plan to improve safety and quality of manufacturing

-The Federal Aviation Administration is giving Boeing 90 days to come up with a plan to fix quality problems and meet safety standards for building new planes.
+The Federal Aviation Administration said Wednesday it’s giving Boeing 90 days to come up with a plan to fix quality problems and meet safety standards for building planes after a panel blew off a brand-new Boeing 737 Max jetliner last month.

-The agency said Wednesday that the directive follows meetings with top Boeing officials, including the company’s CEO at FAA headquarters in Washington.
+The agency said the directive followed all-day meetings Tuesday with top Boeing officials at FAA headquarters in Washington.

 “Boeing must commit to real and profound improvements,” said FAA Administrator Mike Whitaker.
 “Making foundational change will require a sustained effort from Boeing’s leadership, and we are going to hold them accountable every step of the way.”